F145h/node-generic-captcha/README.md

 # purejs-captcha

-purejs-captcha - javascript code that renders captcha without any dependencies purejs-captcha works on Windows, Linux, FreeBSD, OSX, Android or any other platforms!
+purejs-captcha - javascript code that renders captcha without any dependencies

+Compatible with Windows, Linux, FreeBSD, OSX, Android or any other platforms!

 Node.js sample: